 In this easy shrimp recipe, shrimp derive flavor from a quick coating of smoked Spanish paprika, coriander, and a pinch of cayenne.
 I add a little flour to help thicken the sauce later (you can totally omit the flour for the gluten free version.)
-Then, the shrimp are tossed in the skillet with shallots, tomato, garlic and bell peppers.
-Pulling everything together is a tasty, light sauce with a simple combination of extra virgin olive oil, white wine and citrus.
+Then, the shrimp are tossed in the skillet with red onions, fresh garlic (a good bit of it), bell peppers.
+Pulling everything together is a tasty, light sauce with a simple combination of extra virgin olive oil, white wine, and citrus.
 That's it!

 This is super easy to make, the only thing to make sure of is that you don't overcook the shrimp.
 I have a couple tips on that for you...